395t/review-assignments/_summaries/srivastava2014dropout_2.md

 **How is it realized (technically)?**

-The dropout is realised by the following equations (* denotes element wise product) :
+The dropout is realised by the following feed forward equations (* denotes element wise product) :

 ![Training equations](./srivastava2014dropout_2c.png)

+In case of Stochastic Gradient Descent(SGD), in a mini-batch each parameter's gradient are averaged over the training cases.
 During test, the weight are scaled as :

 $$